zackchase/mxnet-docs/getting_started/basics-ndarray.md

 # _MXNet_ Basics - NDArray

-In _MXNet_, we work with data via `NDArray` objects.
-An `NDArray` stores a multidimensional array of homogenous data.
-This means that all elements of a given `NDArray` must be of the same type.
+In _MXNet_, we primarily work with data via `NDArray` objects.
+Each `NDArray` consists of a multidimensional array of homogenous data.
+Put simply, this just means that all elements of a given NDArray must be of the same type.

-Matrices could be stored as 2D `NDArrays` images could be stored as 3D `NDArrays`.
+As concrete examples, we could store a single vector as a 1D `NDArray`, or a table of values, formally known as a matrix, as a 2D `NDArray`.
+In deep learning, we often have to work with higher-dimensional arrays.
-The three dimensions correspond to the height, width, and channel (red, green and blue).
+Images, for example consist of 3D `NDArrays`, with separate dimensions corresponding to the height, width, and channel (red, green and blue).
-In machine learning, we typically refer to arrays with greater than 2 dimensions as tensors.
+And when we have a dataset of multiple images, we might store this object in a 4D array.
+When the number of dimensions exceeds 2, we call these objects tensors.

 Of course, storing data isn't very exciting if you can't do anything interesting with it.
 The `NDArray` module supports a large number of optimized functions